Asbestos Exposure and Mesothelioma: Deadly Construction Site and Utility Worker Illnesses

 Asbestosis is a debilitating lung disease that comes from breathing in asbestos fibers, resulting in lung scar tissue, or fibrosis.
 It often develops into a form of lung cancer called mesothelioma, which affects the lining of the lung, the pleura (chest cavity) or the peritoneum (abdomen).
 Because construction laborers and utility workers are so frequently exposed to hazardous airborne asbestos particles on the job, they are the most likely Rhode Island and Massachusetts employees to develop mesothelioma.
 Family members of asbestos workers can also inhale the fibers and develop these illnesses as well.
 We help asbestos injured workers in crucial ways that can help you and your dependents.
 Contact us to find out why you should hire a Workers' Compensation lawyer to go to bat for you.

 Mesothelioma, Pulmonary Fibrosis or Interstitial Pneumonitis Due to Asbestos Exposure?
 Call Us!

 Asbestosis is incurable and patients are often given oxygen through a mask or plastic tubes in the nostrils.
-In some cases, a lung transplant is needed for survival and yet asbestos wrongful deaths occur frequently throughout the Mt.
-Hope Bay region.
-If you are suffering from asbestos exposure on the job or it developed into mesothelioma lung cancer-or if a loved died due to job-related mesothelioma-call the Law Offices of Deborah G. Kohl today at (508)677-4900 or contact us online for a free case evaluation.
+In some cases, a lung transplant is needed for survival and yet asbestos wrongful deaths occur frequently throughout southeastern Massachusetts and Rhode Island.
+If you are suffering from asbestos exposure on the job or it developed into mesothelioma lung cancer-or if a loved died due to job-related mesothelioma-call the Law Offices of Deborah G. Kohl today at (508)677-4900 or contact us online for a free case evaluation with one of our workers' compensation attorneys.
 We care about our clients and their families who have been hurt by asbestos injuries and we want to help you too.
 Every conversation is private and you pay nothing until we win your case for you.